 White Blesbok Hunt & African shooting sticks

 The second bull had run off behind a dam embankment, and we had lost sight of him.
-As we walked downslope to look at other rams scattered over the grasslands, he appeared, headed in the direction of the first bull, 300 yards out parallel to us.
+As we walked downslope to look at other rams scattered over the grasslands, he appeared, headed toward the first bull, 300 yards out parallel to us.
 Ben had the sticks ready quickly, and we watched as he trotted, then slowed, then trotted again,

-Finally, he paused with a quartering on shot, and the Sako spoke, bullet punched through, short-run and down.
+Finally, he paused with a quartering on the shot, and the Sako spoke, bullet punched through, short-run and down.
 These are very muscular antelope.
-Ben mentioned that a less than optimal strike on one would result in a long chase.
+Ben mentioned that a less-than-optimal strike on one would result in a long chase.
 These look more goat-like than any other antelope I looked at up close.

-A little further on, we found a big Leopard Tortoise, pic attached.
-I hoped to see one of these, a very nice find!
+A little further on, we found a giant Leopard Tortoise.
+Pic attached.
+I hoped to see one of these, a lovely find!
 I tried a shot on a Common Blesbuck at 400+ yards at the crest but shot under.
-We watched a group of blesbuck and were not able able to find a wounding strike.
-We headed back to Olivefountain for lunch and a break to come back in the later afternoon.
+We watched a group of Blesbuck and could not find a wounding strike.
+We returned to Olivefountain for lunch and a break to return later in the afternoon.

 Common Blesbok Hunt

 After lunch and a relaxing break, we headed back to Nick’s father’s ranch for the afternoon to look for a Common Blesbuck.
 Typically the temps would be a little warm (no jackets needed) by early afternoon and then begin cooling off into enjoyable and dry conditions.